NIFTy-PPL/NIFTy/paper.md

 * Imaging at the most basic level is the process of transforming noisy, incomplete data into a space that humans can interpret.
 * \texttt{NIFTy} is a Bayesian imaging framework that propagates the statistical uncertainty in the data and the model to the image domain.
-* \texttt{NIFTy} has already successfully been applied to the fields of radio astronomy, galactic tomography, and observational cosmology.
+* \texttt{NIFTy} has already successfully been applied to the fields of radio, X-, and gamma-ray astronomy, galactic tomography, astroparticle physics and observational cosmology.
-* A focus on CPU computing and previous design decisions, held the performance and the development of new inference methods in \texttt{NIFTy} back.
+* A focus on CPU computing and previous design decisions held the performance and the development of new inference methods in \texttt{NIFTy} back.
 * We present a re-write of NIFTy, coined \texttt{NIFTy.re}, which bridges \texttt{NIFTy} to Machine Learning ecosystem, reworks the modeling principle, the inference strategy, and outsources much of the heavy lifting to JAX to ease maintainability and allow for a faster development cycle.
 * The re-write dramatically accelerated models written in NIFTy, lays the foundation for new kinds of inference machineries, and enables the interoperability of \texttt{NIFTy} with the JAX/XLA Machine Learning ecosystem.